aplteam/Cider/docs/Cider-User-Guide.md

 ###### source

 Defaults to `APLSource`: a sub folder that hosts the code.
-Thats where the code lives, relative to the project folder.
+That's where the code lives, relative to the project folder.

 This might be empty, for example when the project is bascially just a script (class or namespace).